percona/pmm-doc/docs/setting-up/client/postgresql.md

 !!! alert alert-info "Note"

-    - `pg_stat_monitor` is the recommended option.
+    - Although `pg_stat_monitor` is beta software and currently unsupported, we do recommend the early adoption of `pg_stat_monitor`.

-    - Although nothing prevents you from installing and using both, we don't recommend this as you will get duplicate metrics.
+    - Nothing prevents you from installing and using both `pg_stat_monitor` and `pg_stat_monitor`, but we don't recommend this as you will get duplicate metrics.

-!!! caution

-    `pg_stat_monitor` is beta software and currently unsupported.

 ## Prerequisites